 CU Boulder Academic and Research Achievements

-- Michelle Ellsworth, an associate professor of dance, was awarded a Guggenheim fellowship in 2016 to help fund a project examining movement in interpersonal interactions.
+- Michelle Ellsworth (pictured above), an associate professor of dance, was awarded a Guggenheim fellowship in 2016 to help fund a project examining movement in interpersonal interactions.

 - Elizabeth Fenn, professor and chair of the history department, won the 2015 Pulitzer Prize for history for her book Encounters at the Heart of the World: A History of the Mandan People.
 Fenn specializes in the early American West, focusing on Native American, environmental, and medical history.